 The test data sets were created similarly as in Section~\ref{sec:mobile-robot-datasets}.
 The samples were generated on a regular grid of $31 \times 31 \times 31$ points, spanning the state and action domain: $\alpha \in [-\pi, \pi] \, \mathrm{rad}$, $\dot\alpha \in [-40, 40] \, \mathrm{rad \cdot s}^{-1}$ and $u \in [-5, 5] \, \mathrm{V}$.
 For all samples, the next states in the test set for \emph{Experiment~C1} were calculated using the Euler approximation.
 In \emph{Experiment~C2}, we generated a noise-free test set by applying the fourth-order Runge-Kutta method to all samples on the grid.

-The real data for \emph{Experiment~C3} were measured on the real inverted pendulum system shown in Figure~\ref{fig:ips}(b).
+The real data for \emph{Experiment~C3} were measured on the real inverted pendulum system shown in Figure~\ref{fig:ips}b.
 At first, the system was excited by applying a uniformly distributed random control input $u_k$ within the range $[-5, 5] \, \mathrm{V}$ at each time step $k$.
-The random interaction with the system lasted 5~seconds and the recorded data set comprised 100 samples.
+The random interaction with the system lasted for 5~seconds and the recorded data set comprised 100 samples.
 The data are shown in Figure~\ref{fig:pendulum-random-data}.
-The data set was later enriched by samples recorded while applying policy \eqref{eq:hillclimb} to perform the swing-up task on the real system, which will be described in detail in the following section.
+The data set was later enriched by samples recorded while applying the control policy \eqref{eq:hillclimb} to perform the swing-up task on the real system, which will be described in the following section.

 The sequences recorded for \emph{Experiment~C3} were split into training and test subsets.
-Every third sample was used for the test set, while the rest of the samples formed the training set.
+Every third sample was used for the test set, while the remaining samples formed the training set.
 In all experiments, the reported RMSE values were calculated on the respective test data set.